marasco/gitbook-wpr-tournated/getting-started/entry-policy.md

 If a player cannot enter on their own, a TD may choose to assist with the entry.
 WPR cannot assist in manually entering players.

+Video instructions for players for how to register, if needed, are available here: https://www.youtube.com/shorts/YoHyGSbmQ4A

 ## Membership Requirements

 * **USPA 100:** **Free USPA account** is sufficient.